-Where card readers are not available for any reason or the online code system is down, the class lecturer will record attendance and lateness on a paper register, which will be submitted to the attendance officer immediately after the lesson.
-When the paper register is in use all students are required to manually sign the register.
+- Where card readers are not available for any reason or the online code system is down, the class lecturer will record attendance and lateness on a paper register, which will be submitted to the attendance officer immediately after the lesson.
+When the paper register is in use all students are required to manually sign the register. - 3.2.
+Misusing the attendance monitoring system constitutes a disciplinary violation and it will be referred to the "Non-academic Misconduct and Disciplinary Procedures". - 3.3.
+Examples of misuse include: - A student being recorded as present (for example, by another student) when they are actually absent. - Using someone else's card to swipe on the attendance monitoring reader. - Leaving class early without a valid reason and prior approval from the tutor. - Forging documents to obtain an authorised absence.

-NBB: Attendance monitoring procedures will predicate on actual attendance in class, as opposed to other 'contact points' (for example: inductions, exams, PAT sessions or any personal appointments with support services).
-Engagement with other contact points may however be considered as contextual information) when reviewing a case of non-attendance.
+NBB: Students' attendance is confirmed by actual attendance in class as opposed to other 'contact points' (for example: inductions, exams, PAT sessions or any personal appointments with support services).
+Engagement with other contact points may however be considered as contextual information when reviewing a case of non- attendance.